A strong-weak duality for the 1d long-range Ising model: Introduction and motivation

 For $s = 1/2+\epsilon/2$, with $\epsilon\ll 1$, the 1d version of \eqref{eq:generalLRI} provides a weakly coupled description of the near-critical lattice model \eqref{eq:LRI}.
 This description is strongly coupled near $s=1$.
 At the same time, the dual description~\eqref{eq:BRRZ} does not have an immediate 1d analogue.
 Indeed, the one-dimensional SRI model exhibits a phase transition only at zero temperature, where it is not a CFT but a topological theory, with constant correlation functions.
 This theory is equivalent to that of a single qubit with two degenerate ground states $|\pm\rangle$.
 The spin field is a topological operator acting as $\sigma |\pm\rangle = \pm |\pm\rangle$.

-Thus, while the generalized free field $\chi$, with $\D_\chi=(1+s)/2$, coupled to the topological operator $\sigma$, with $\D_\s=0$, via $\sigma\chi$ correctly identifies the crossover location at $s^\star = 1$, it fails to provide a correct description of the critical theory.
-Indeed, $\sigma$ never becomes a genuine local field, it does not acquire an anomalous dimension, and the relevant operator controlling the deviation from criticality is also absent.
-A different perspective is therefore needed in order to capture the full operator spectrum and scaling behavior near the crossover to short range in one dimension.
+\toSR{While a simple-minded generalization of \eqref{eq:BRRZ} -- coupling the generalized free field $\chi$ (with $\D_\chi=(1+s)/2$) to the topological operator $\sigma$ (with $\D_\s=0$) via $\sigma\chi$ -- would correctly identify the crossover location at $s^\star = 1$, it would fail to provide a correct description of the critical theory.
+Indeed, $\sigma$ could be represented in the standard qubit basis as the third Pauli matrix $\hat{\sigma}_3$, and it is easily checked that it would never become a genuine local field, it would not acquire an anomalous dimension, and the relevant operator controlling the deviation from criticality would also absent.\footnote{These remarks might become more transparent after reading section~\ref{sec:model}, and noticing that the naive model discussed here would correspond to the $g=0$ case of our complete model.}} A different perspective is therefore needed in order to capture the full operator spectrum and scaling behavior near the crossover to short range in one dimension.

 Such a perspective has been provided in our recent work \cite{Benedetti:2024wgx}, where we constructed a candidate dual description, weakly coupled near $s=1$.
 Our proposal was inspired by the old works of Anderson and Yuval~\cite{Anderson:1971jpc} and of Kosterlitz~\cite{Kosterlitz:1976zz}, which capture the physical essence of the problem.
 These references identified the weakly coupled degrees of freedom at $s\approx 1$ as the domain walls, namely the sites $i$ where the spins $\sigma_i$ flip from $-1$ to $+1$, or vice versa.
 For the 1d LRI with $s=1$, Anderson and Yuval observed that the domain walls are dilute at low temperature and rewrote the model as a Coulomb gas of alternating kinks and antikinks, noticing also a connection with the Kondo model.
 Using their Coulomb gas model, and a primordial version of Wilsonian RG, they derived a system of beta functions and established a phase diagram at $s=1$, which resembles that of the Berezinskii–Kosterlitz–Thouless (BKT) transition, except for a different physical dictionary.
 Later, Kosterlitz extended their analysis to small positive values of $1-s$, constructing a dilute-gas description -- hereafter referred to as the Anderson–Yuval–Kosterlitz (AYK) model -- and identifying a weakly interacting fixed point.
 In \cite{Benedetti:2024wgx}, we have presented a field theory, taking the form of an impurity model that generalizes the bosonized Kondo model, whose perturbative expansion reproduces the AYK model, and that allows to perform systematic perturbative computations of the CFT data in the small parameter $1-s$.
 Moreover, using the CFT data from the fixed point at $s=1$ as a seed, we have developed a perturbative analytic conformal bootstrap that reproduces and extends the renormalization group (RG) results, thus providing an independent check of the field theoretic model and of the fact that the fixed-point theory is a CFT.